 Voicemail is the norm when making chase calls to prospects.
 There is an inverse relationship between the size of a company and the ability to connect in person.
 That is, the bigger the company, the lower the chance of your prospect picking up the phone.
 The number of contact attempts divided by the number of connections with your prospect is called “contact ratio”.
 Sales reps that I’ve worked with report contact ratios on the high end of 30% and a mere 2% on the low.
-With voicemail confronting us so often, how can we increase our chances of being called back?
+With voicemail being the norm, how can we increase our chances of being called back?
 Here are 6 common mistakes that many salespeople make.

 Mistake #3 – They ask for too much — Your first goal in a chase call or voicemail should be to have a two-way conversation.
-Salespeople shouldn’t ask for a meeting without having first established G.A.S. — that is, value that they may be able to gain for the prospect, future issues they may help them avoid or current problems that they might help them solve.
-A voicemail should be requesting a very low commitment — a brief conversation to see if there might be a fit between some challenges the prospect has and your company’s capabilities for instance.
+Salespeople shouldn’t ask for a meeting without having first established G.A.S. — that is, value that they may be able to Gain for the prospect, future issues they may help them Avoid or current problems that they might help them Solve.
+A voicemail should be requesting a very low commitment — something as innocent as a brief conversation to see if here might be a fit between some challenges the prospect has and your company’s capabilities for instance.

 Mistake #5 – They leave too much time in between voicemails — If you call your prospects once every few weeks, it’s easy to become forgotten.
 On the other hand, if you only leave a couple of days in between your calls to a prospect, you will be forefront and they will feel more compelled to respond.
-At the end of each voicemail you should say something like, “If I don’t hear back from you by say, end of day tomorrow, I’ll try you again at 10:15 on Thursday.”
+At the end of each voicemail you should say something like, “If you don’t get a chance to get back to me in the next couple of days, I’ll try you again on Thursday morning.”
 Your prospects will get the idea very quickly that you’re not going to be giving up anytime soon.
-Strike a reasonable balance between being persistent and pesky.
+Strike a reasonable balance between professionally persistent and stalking!

-Mistake #6 – They act too submissive — If you act like a lesser business person begging for the prospect’s consideration, you have reduced yourself and the prospect can lose respect for you.
-You are one business person requesting to speak to another business person to see if there may be a mutual benefit of working together.
+Mistake #6 – They act too submissive — If you act like a lesser business person grovelling for the prospect’s consideration, you have reduced yourself and the prospect will lose respect for you.
+In reality, you are one business person requesting to speak to another business person to see if there may be a mutual benefit of working together.
 Approach the call from an Equal Business Footing (E.B.F.) perspective.
-Picture how you might speak to another person you meet in a park while walking your dogs together.
-You wouldn’t be pushy or threatening.
+Picture how you might strike up a casual chat with another person you meet in a park while walking your dogs together.
+You’d be relaxed and casual – not pushy or threatening.
 That’s how you should think of your prospect when you’re leaving a voicemail.
-If you sound relaxed, confident, open and honest, your prospect will be much more likely to want to speak with you.
+If you sound laid-back, confident, open and honest, your prospect will be much more likely to want to speak with you.